phongduong/my-portfolio/data/posts/retrieve-query-with-vuerouter.md

 */
 ```

 Here is the demo.
-You check the result in the `console` tab
+You can check the result in the `console` tab

 <iframe src="https://codesandbox.io/embed/purple-cache-vtsci?fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"